mythic-beasts/letsencrypt-mythic-dns01/README.md

 A [step-by-step guide](https://www.mythic-beasts.com/support/domains/letsencrypt_dns_01) to using this script can be found on the [Mythic Beasts](https://www.mythic-beasts.com/) website.

-The bash version of this script was originally written by [David Earl](https://github.com/davidearl).
+The script was originally written by [David Earl](https://github.com/davidearl).

 Usage
 -----